Expanded History Addendum

 3. In 1825 a young seminary graduate, John P. McGuire, was called to the county by the combined parishes of St. Anne’s (upper Essex and lower Caroline) and South Farnham.
 Upon his arrival and assumption of duties in 1826, the Town Chapel had not yet been completed.
 Twenty-six years later, when he departed to head Episcopal High School in Alexandria, Virginia, he left a vibrant church presence, with two permanent churches in South Farnham, St. Paul’s, Millers Tavern, on the border with King and Queen County, built 1838-’39, and St. John’s in the county seat.
 (Mr. McGuire married into county gentry in 1827, taking as his wife Maria Garnett of Elmwood, and building their home, “The Old Rectory,” as it is styled today, not far from her home in St. Anne’s Parish.
 With his second wife, Judith Brockenbrough White, he opened a school at Loretto, in northern Essex county in the 1840s.
 Forced from a new post in Alexandria by war in the 1860s, the McGuires were refugees in Richmond.
 After the war ended, they returned to Tappahannock, to shelter offered by his wife’s relatives, and opened a school in the Brockenbrough House, now part of St. Margaret’s School where it is referred to as “B” House.
 Her highly successful Diary of a Southern Refugee brought a modest supplemental income and has just recently been brought back into print by the University of Nebraska Press.
 (Both McGuires are buried at St. John’s.)

 4. The origin of the Gothic revival style of architecture of St. John’s is uncertain.
 St. Paul’s displays Gothic windows.
 The Baltimore reference above might suggest Glen Ellen (Alexander Jackson Davis, 1832).
 Bishop Meade’s statement that Rev. McGuire liked to visit King William County (Meade, Vol. I, 391) might lead us in that direction.
 In an odd slip of the pen, Bsp.
 Meade’s alllusion to the South Farnham Parish churches, at least one of which, St. Paul’s, he consecrated in 1840, comes in a sentence describing St. Anne’s Parish (Meade, I, 403).
 He refers obviously to St. John’s (writing c.
 1856) as “a very handsome frame building in Tappahannock,” another testament to its age.
 There seems no reason to doubt that the St. John’s of today—apart from its expansion and renovation in the early 1970s and recently—would be identifiable to Bishop Meade.
-Removal of chimneys (reminders of the old pot-bellied stoves of some past period), installation of stained glass windows replacing some of the (original?) diamond, clear windows, and the removal and sealing of a doorway to the right of the main entrance (said doorway a relic of the earlier period in which “colored” members ascended to their seats in the balcony) are the obvious changes.
+Removal of chimneys (reminders of the old pot-bellied stoves of some past period), installation of stained glass windows replacing some of the (original?) diamond, clear windows, and the removal and sealing of a doorway to the right of the main entrance.

 5. The church is oriented true north-south, with the entrance and narthex/bell tower at the north end (fronting Duke Street, which runs east-west).
 It is/was a simple rectangle in design, four windows in depth, the nave and chancel (at the south end) 51’2” in length and 26’4” in width, according to contractor blue prints of the 1970s.
 At the back (south end) was an extension or shed that served as vestry and robing room.
 (At some stage, perhaps early 20th century date undetermined as yet, but prior to the 1970s renovations this “shed” had been replaced by an addition that placed the sacristry directly behind the chancel area, with a choir room in a west extension and an office on the east counterpart, extending beyond the line of the original building by about 7 1/2’ in a slight Latin cross.
 This addition probably dates from c.1911, when a door was cut “in the choir section of this church” per VB entry 10 July 1911.)